germe-deb/aleta-mirror/README.md

 # Aleta Postre

-### A material icon pack featuring gradients, squares, and white icons!
+### A material icon pack featuring gradients, squares, and white symbolics!

 ![aleta](https://hg.sr.ht/~germe-fur/aleta-postre/raw/other/Screenshots/presentacion.png?rev=tip)

-this icon pack is on a WIP state.
+this icon pack is a Work in Progress

 # build from source